Real Steel: Development

+Filming

 Real Steel had a production budget of $110 million.
 Levy chose to set the film in state fairs and other "old-fashioned" Americana settings that would exude nostalgia and create a warm tone for the film's father-son story.
 There was also an attempt for the scenery to blend in new and old technology.
 Filming began in June 2010, and ended by October 15, 2010.
 Locations include areas around Detroit, Michigan, and across the state, including at the Renaissance Center, the Cobo Arena, the Detroit Fire Department headquarters, the Russell Industrial Center, the Ingham County Courthouse in Mason, Michigan, the Leslie Michigan Railroad Depot, the former Belle Isle Zoo, and the Highland Park Ford Plant.

 Jason Matthews of Legacy Effects, successor to Stan Winston Studios, was hired to turn production designer Tom Meyer's robot designs into practical animatronic props.
 He said, "We have 26-and-a-half total live-action robots that were made for this film.
 They all have hydraulic neck controls.
 Atom has RC [radio-controlled] hands as well."
 According to Jackman, executive producer Spielberg "actually said to Shawn, 'You should really have real elements where you can.' ...
 Basically if they're not walking or fighting, that's a real robot."
 Levy added that Spielberg gave the example of Jurassic Park, where Winston's animatronic dinosaurs "got a better performance from the actors, as they were seeing something real, and gave the visual effects team an idea of what it would look like."
 As Real Steel was not based on a toy, Meyer said that "there was no guideline" for the robots, and each was designed from scratch, with an attempt to put "different personality and aesthetics," according to Levy.
 In Atom's case, it tried to have a more humanizing design to be an "everyman" who could attract the audience's sympathy and serve as a proxy to the viewer, with a fencing mask that Meyer explained served to show "his identity was a bit hidden, so you have to work harder to get to see him."
 Executive producer Robert Zemeckis added that the mask "became a screen so we can project what we want on Atom's face."
 Damage was added to the robots' decoration to show how they were machines worn out by intense battles.